MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Pipelines.md

 Functionally, this is like using the **InputObject** parameter of `Format-Table` to submit the object collection.

-For example, we can save the collection of services to a variable that is passed using the **InputObject** parameter.
+For example, we can save the collection of services to a variable that's passed using the **InputObject** parameter.

 ```powershell